-The Executive Director and Educational Administrators will annually remind staff members and orient new staff members concerning the importance of maintaining proper decorum in the on- line, digital world as well as in person.
+The Executive Director and Educational Administrators will annually remind staff members and orient new staff members concerning the importance of maintaining proper decorum in the online, digital world as well as in person.
 Employees must conduct themselves in ways that do not distract from or disrupt the educational process.
 The orientation and reminders will give special emphasis to:

 - 1. Improper fraternization with students using social media or other electronic means. - 2.
 Staff may not friend or follow current students on social media. - 3.
 All electronic contacts with students should be through SCEC's computer and telephone system, except in emergency situations. - 4.
 Class or student organization pages, accounts, or groups will be created only in conjunction with a SCEC staff member.
 All groups must include the appropriate administrator as a member.
 Access to and control of the page will remain with the SCEC staff member. - 5.
 Staff members will not give out their private cell phone or home phone numbers without prior approval of the Collaborative. - 6.
 Inappropriate contact via phone or electronic device is prohibited. - 7.
 Inappropriateness of posting items with sexual content - 8.
 Inappropriateness of posting items exhibiting or advocating use of drugs and alcohol - 9.
 Monitoring and penalties for improper use of district computers and technology - 10.
-The possibility of penalties, including dismissal from employment, for failure to exercise good judgment in on-line conduct.
+The possibility of penalties, including dismissal from employment, for failure to exercise good judgment in on-line conduct. - 11.
+SCEC provides internet access for instructional purposes only and it is not to be used by students or staff for personal use.
+The use of personal handheld devices, such as but not limited to cell phones and tablets, should be limited to after school hours.
+Texting, emailing, video chatting, and photographing, as well as other types of social media exchanges by staff or students is disruptive to the educational process and not allowed during the school day.
+(Please see the policy relative to photographing students.)
+Because SCEC provides technology for the completion of assignments, the need to use a personal, handheld device for instructional purposes should be rare and should only occur with the approval of the program administrator.